axelvaldez/radical-companies/_posts/reviews/2023-02-25-urban-radical-one-more-time.markdown

  <p>Below is the continuation of an (imaginary) conversation with Tim Urban on the impact his book, <em>What&rsquo;s Ours Problem: A Self&ndash;Help Book for Society</em><a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a>, had on me.</p>

 <h1>Continuing&hellip;</h1>
  <div class="_speakera">Out of love.
-That is making me unomfortable and energized at the same time.
+That is making me uncomfortable and energized at the same time.
 Weirder still, I feel like drawing.</div>
- <div class="_speakerb">And speaking of your drawings, I&rsquo;d like to tell what I found most impactful about the book using your drawings.
+ <div class="_speakerb">And speaking of your drawings, I&rsquo;d like to tell what I found most Impactful about the book using your drawings.
 OK?</div>
  <div class="_speakera">Seems like you are going to do it anyway&hellip;</div>
  <div class="_speakerb">Our history illustrated as a 1,000-page book made me sit up and pay attention.</div>
   <div class="_center">